-Though Shakespeare and seventeenth-century publishers remain closest to my heart, my main scholarly project these days is a book, written in collaboration with WSU's own Dr Darren DeFrain, tentatively titled Fly Over This!: Postpunk Kansas, 1976-1995, under contract with the University Press of Kansas.
-Our book aims to recover Kansas' oft-overlooked contributions to American independent and alternative music; it will tell the stories of legendary and should-be-legendary bands such as The Embarrassment, Get Smart!, Micronotz, Start, Short-Term Memory, The Mumbles, The New Wave Brothers, Schloss Tegal, and Abuse, along with others from Wichita, Lawrence, and elsewhere; and it will, among other things, explain why Ron Klaus wrecked his house.
+Though Shakespeare and seventeenth-century publishers remain closest to my heart, my main scholarly project these days is a book, written in collaboration with WSU's own Dr Darren DeFrain, tentatively titled No Choice But Action: A Critical History of Kansan Postpunk, under contract with the University Press of Kansas.
+Our book aims to recover Kansas' oft-overlooked contributions to American independent and alternative music; it will tell the stories of legendary and should-be-legendary bands such as The Embarrassment, Get Smart!, Micronotz, Start, Short-Term Memory, The Mumbles, The New Wave Brothers, Schloss Tegal, and Abuse, along with others from Wichita, Lawrence, and elsewhere; and it will, among other things, explain why it matters that Ron Klaus wrecked his house.

 Contact Dr. Connor at firstname.lastname@example.org.